a device which keeps material moving in a tank or vessel; the movement may be required to prevent settling and to mix material

 non-destructive testing (NDT)

-evaluation procedures that do not damage the material being tested; these may include magnetic particle testing, dye penetrant testing, and fluid sampling
+evaluation procedures that do not damage the material being tested; these may include magnetic particle, x-ray, ultrasound and dye penetrant testing

 positive displacement